-- Environmental history (Metric #19 in Curriculum Section): This is a series of questions providers are taught to ask during medical encounters that elicits patients' exposures and environmental risk factors.
+- Environmental history (Metric #19 in Curriculum Section): This is a series of questions students are taught to ask during medical encounters that elicits patients' exposures and environmental risk factors.
 Historically, this has included consideration of exposures like pesticides, asbestos, and lead, though in the modern era shaped by climate change, it can be expanded to include things like wildfire smoke exposure, air pollution and mould after flooding.
-Key components include place of residence over the lifecourse, occupational history, food and water sources (e.g. meat from industrial feeding operations, regular fishing in contaminated water, access to clean drinking water), and exposure to air pollution. - Elective: The word "elective" refers to an optional course or lecture series that a medical student can opt to take part in but is not a requirement in the core curriculum.
-Generally, these elective courses take place in the preclinical curriculum but vary by school. - Clerkship: This is a term used in the USA to refer to placements that medical students go on e.g. Pediatrics, General medicine, Psychiatry.
-In the UK these are referred to as rotations or placements.
+Key components include place of residence over the lifecourse, occupational history, food and water sources (e.g. meat from industrial feeding operations, regular fishing in contaminated water, access to clean drinking water), and exposure to air pollution.
+Please be as specific as possible when providing evidence for this metric. - Elective: The word "elective" refers to an optional course or lecture series that a medical student can opt to take part in but is not a requirement in the core curriculum.
+Generally, these elective courses take place in the preclinical curriculum but vary by school. - Core Curriculum: This refers to taught material that is develored to the entire cohort of students in one year. - Clerkship / Outreach: This is a term used in the USA to refer to placements that medical students go on e.g. Pediatrics, General medicine, Psychiatry.
+In the UK these are referred to as rotations, outreach or placements.
+This is a relatively short (approximately 4-8 weeks) period of study and patient-centred clinical experience that takes place as part of the undergraduate programme. - Clinical rotation: This is a term used to refer to placements that students go on (e.g., ophthalmology, surgery, cardiology). - Physiotherapy vs Physical Therapy: For the purposes of this report card these terms are considered interchangeable.
+However, physiotherapy will be used primarily. - Community organisations: For most institutions, there are existing groups that are not directly affiliated with the university and exist as a product of what the community the institution exists in cares about or needs.
+These specific community organisations relevant to this report include those that are focused around some aspect of climate and health preservation.
+These community organisations can include but are not limited to local mutual aid initiatives, underserved-resource distribution groups, clean-up and nature conservation groups, community gardeners, and other environmental-related organisations.
+If your institution does not have access to local volunteerships with community groups, please report any community organisations your institution or school has collaborated with. - Climate justice: The idea that certain population groups and geographical locations which are disproportionately more impacted by climate change are already economically and socially disadvantaged.
+This double vulnerability sits alongside pre-existing social justice concerns and should therefore shift policy and practice to mitigate the inequitable effects of the climate crisis. - Extractivisim: The removal of natural resources typically in large quantities.
+Within anthropology this term is often used in the context of colonialism to refer to the historic seizing of natural resources, a practice which has developed business models tied to ecological degradation and loss of biodiversity.